PRIDE-Archive/pride-web/public/markdown/sdrf/content.md

 ![SDRF in nutshell](../markdown/sdrf/images/sdrf-nutshell.png)

-### SDRF Additional documentation

-The official website for SDRF-Proteomics project is https://github.com/bigbio/proteomics-metadata-standard.
-The website includes the specification of the file format, examples and tools to validate the files.
-A set of examples and annotated projects from ProteomeXchange can be found here: https://github.com/bigbio/proteomics-metadata-standard/tree/master/annotated-projects

-Multiple tools have been implemented to validate SDRF-Proteomics files for users familiar with Python and Java:

-- sdrf-pipelines (Python - https://github.com/bigbio/sdrf-pipelines): This tool allows validating an SDRF-Proteomics file.
-In addition, it allows to convert SDRF to other popular pipelines and software configure files such as MaxQuant or OpenMS.

-- jsdrf (Java - https://github.com/bigbio/jsdrf ): This Java library and tool allows validating SDRF-Proteomics files.
-It also includes a generic data model that can be used by Java applications.

 ### Relationship to other specifications

 SDRF-Proteomics is fully compatible with the SDRF file format part of MAGE-TAB.
 MAGE-TAB is the file format used to store metadata and sample information for transcriptomics experiments.
 When the proteomeXchange project file is converted to idf file (project description in MAGE-TAB) and is combined with the SDRF-Proteomics a valid MAGE-TAB is obtained.